-This Peanut Butter Cake is a super easy poke cake recipe.
+Peanut Butter Cake — This peanut butter poke cake is a super easy cake recipe.
 It’s packed with peanut butter flavor and topped with a mix of peanut butter chips and peanut butter cups.
 Poke cakes don’t get tastier than this!

 The BEST Peanut Butter Cake

 Recently, I made a Better-Than-Anything Chocolate Cake and it was one of the best cakes I’ve ever had.
 I knew I wanted to recreate a peanut butter version because I love all things peanut butter.